Jo Beckwith: Career

 Beckwith began her YouTube channel, Footless Jo, during her recovery from amputation in 2018.
 In 2019, the channel became more prominent following a video she released titled, "How I Said Goodbye to My Ankle".
 That video went viral and garnered over 8 million views.
 Footless Jo focuses on amputation, disability, and mental health.
 Beckwith's second channel, Trauma Talk, which she stopped posting to in 2021, explored living in the aftermath of trauma.

 In 2021, Beckwith partnered with Shades for Migraine in a media campaign to raise awareness about migraines.
 She has said her migraines, which began in her 20s, are more debilitating and difficult than being an amputee.
 Beckwith appeared in a 2024 commercial for the migraine medication Nurtec ODT, which also featured Lady Gaga.

-As of May 2024, Footless Jo has 1.01 million subscribers.
-Beckwith also has 118,000 followers on Instagram and 744,200 followers on TikTok.
+As of May 2024, Footless Jo had 1.01 million YouTube subscribers.
+As of August 2021, Beckwith also had 118,000 followers on Instagram and 744,200 followers on TikTok.